 6 – What Is Your Favourite Thing About Our Relationship?

-Talk about your favourite things in your relationship, you might be surprised to hear what it is.
+Talk about your favorite things in your relationship, you might be surprised to hear what it is.

 7 – How Do You Feel ‘Romance’ Has Changed Since We’ve Been Married?